The Real AI Fight: Stop Helping the Hyperscalers Win

 The Only Way Out Is Through

-It's like a rich guy walking out of a donut shop with 11 donuts, turning to the working class and saying, "Better watch out - that poor guy is eyeing your last donut."
-Meanwhile, the hyperscalers are building their cognitive monopolies while Doctorow tells you not to use the one tool that could level the playing field.
+It's like walking out of a donut shop where a corporation just bought eleven of twelve donuts, turning to the crowd, and saying "Better watch out for each other - someone might take your last donut."
+Meanwhile, the hyperscalers are building their cognitive monopolies while we're told not to use the one tool that could level the playing field.

 The solution isn't to avoid AI.
 The solution is radical decentralization and individual empowerment.